zakimjz/zakimjz.github.io/pages/courses/datamining/assign2.md

 records 12 attributes about 1599 instances of red wine.
-You should parse and store the data as a data matrix, using the last "quality" attribute as the dependent or target variable $Y$, and first 11 attributes as the independent attributes/variables.
+You should parse and store the data as a data matrix, using the last "quality" attribute as the dependent or target variable $Y$, and first 11 attributes as the independent attributes/variables, $\mathbf{X}$.

 Implement the linear regression algorithm via QR factorization, namely Algorithm 23.1 on page 602 in Chapter 23.
+Make sure you augment
+$\mathbf{X}$ by adding a
+columns of ones as the first dimension.

 You must implement QR factorization on your own, as described in Section 23.3.1 (you cannot use numpy.linalg.qr or similar function,